qd-qd/sdk-tutorials/onboarding/chapter-4/4-section-4.md

 ---
 title: "Cosmos-based Use Cases"
 order: 5
-description: An introduction to projects in the Cosmos ecosystem
+description: An introduction to projects in the Cosmos Ecosystem
 tag: deep-dive
 ---